Visyond/website-hugo/site/content/pricings/new-pricing-page.md

             isButtonContactUs: false
           featuresListHeader: 'Basic plan <br/>includes:'
           featureslist:
-            - title: Interactive dashboards
-              tooltip: >-
-                Create spreadsheet-driven dashboards, and empower collaborators to test scenarios in self-service mode without the risk of breaking the spreadsheet.
             - title: Role-based access control
               tooltip: >-
                 Protect your projects from unwanted changes and unauthorized access by assigning roles to collaborators.